Hyperbolic Spin Liquids

-Care has to be taken with the actual fitting of $\mathcal{N}(E,N)$ as a function of $N$, because our estimates of $\mathcal{N}$ are not normally distributed.
-Ignoring potential correlations from states at the same Abelian momentum, we assume that the $N_s$ randomly sampled states, characterized by energy $E$, are independent samples from the probability distribution $\rho(E)$, i.e., the density of states.
-Thus, the probability of finding a state in the energy range $[0,E]$ is precisely the integrated density of states

-The probability of observing $n$ states in that range when sampling a total of $N_s$ states is thus given by the binomial distribution $\mathcal{B}(N_s,\mathcal{N}(E))$:
+We assume the $N_s$ randomly sampled states, characterized by energy $E$, to be independent samples from the probability distribution $\rho(E)$.
+Then, the probability of finding a state in the energy range $[0,E]$ is precisely $\mathcal{N}(E)$.
+The probability of observing $m$ of them within an energy window $[0,E]$ is then given by the binomial distribution